SmalsResearch/bePelias/README.md

 # Disclaimer

-This project is realized by Vandy Berten (Smals Research) for a POC in collaboration with NGI (www.ngi.be) and CNNC (https://centredecrise.be/fr).
-This has no (so far) been approved by NGI.
+This project is realized by Vandy Berten (Smals Research, https://www.smalsresearch.be/) for a PoC in collaboration with NGI (https://www.ngi.be), CNNC (https://centredecrise.be/fr) and Bosa (https://opendata.bosa.be/).
+This has no (so far) been approved by any of those partners.
 We do not offer any support for this project.

 # Build